Assassination of Jovenel Moïse: Aftermath

 The Toussaint Louverture International Airport was closed on 7 July, with planes sent back to their origins.

-The former First Lady Martine Moïse was airlifted from Haiti to Fort Lauderdale Executive Airport in Florida, where she arrived at approximately 3:30 pm.
+Former First Lady Martine Moïse was airlifted from Haiti to Fort Lauderdale Executive Airport in Florida, where she arrived at approximately 3:30 pm.
 The interim Prime Minister Claude Joseph described her condition as stable.
 She was admitted to Miami's Jackson Memorial Hospital for treatment.
 The ambassador of Haiti to the United States, Bocchit Edmond, said that her condition was stable but still critical.

 Dozens of Haitians started gathering at the U.S. Embassy in Port-au-Prince on 8 July, hoping to seek asylum in the United States because of the insecurity created by President Moïse's assassination, after rumours circulated stating that the United States was going to give out visas to Haitians on humanitarian grounds.
 Gang violence meanwhile increased in the country following the assassination.

 The White House stated that the American government will send senior officials of the Federal Bureau of Investigation and Department of Homeland Security to help Haiti with the case.
 Colombia dispatched the head of its National Intelligence Directorate and the intelligence director of the National Police of Colombia to assist Haiti alongside Interpol.

-Interim Prime Minister Claude Joseph meanwhile requested the United Nations on 7 July to deploy peacekeeping troops to his country until the situation was stabilised.
+Acting Prime Minister Claude Joseph meanwhile requested the United Nations on 7 July to deploy peacekeeping troops to his country until the situation was stabilised.
 The country also requested deployment of troops from the United States.
 A senior American government official however told Reuters news agency that there were currently no plans to deploy American troops to Haiti.
 White House Press Secretary Jen Psaki however stated on 12 July that the request was still under review.
 President of the United States Joe Biden stated on 15 July that there were no plans to deploy American troops in Haiti.